zgparsons/science-hylia/src/index.md

 ---
 layout: home
-title: Welcome to Crypto and Science Blog
+title: Welcome to the Simple Science and Physics Blog
 metaTitle: 5AMBLOGGER
-metaDesc: Personal Website of 5amBlogger,I write case studies on Startups,Crypto coins,Blog guides and on Entreprenuerships
+metaDesc: Personal Website of 5amBlogger,we  write and study on Science,Physics,Mathematics and on Random Paradox theories
 postsHeading: Latest posts
 archiveButtonText: See all posts
 socialImage: https://images.pexels.com/photos/2156/sky-earth-space-working.jpg?auto=compress&cs=tinysrgb&dpr=1&w=500
 ---
-My personal interest include , Study of Physics ,Business (starts-ups), and a Crypto Enthusiasts
+We  write and studies on Science, Physics ,Mathematics and on Random Paradox theories

 Recent makes: